Kenyan lady invents popular perfume in New York, USA and everybody is talking about it

 It’s built on the classic Chypre style (some of your fave classics from various houses are Chypre), but I made this one floral, with hints of leather from the sweet Labdanum and wetness from the Vetiver.
 It opens with the fruity, spicy pink peppercorn + bergamot; middle notes are rose, yang yang, and Lilly of the Valley; and base notes are labdanum, vetiver, cassis (one of my favorite smells!) and ivy.

-Since she is honest and transparent, if you want to know the arcane intricacies of perfume making hit her up.
+Since she is honest and transparent, if you want to know the arcane intricacies of perfume making hit her up or DM her on INSTAGRAM handle WHISTLING THORN.

 Since, she can’t ship to Kenya at the moment, I am asking for my friends in the diaspora, to try the sample sizes, see the attached photos before you commit to a full bottle.
 There is a $38 deal (save $7).